rodrigo-pena/rodrigo-pena.github.io/index.md

 - You can see my academic genealogy <a href="{{ site.baseurl }}/downloads/academic genealogy rodrigo c g pena.pdf">here</a>.

-- For more information, such as list of publications and code repositories, please check the links below.
+- For more information, such as list of publications and code repositories, please check the links in the icons below.

 - Feel free to send me an email.